Fremont Property Tax

 ↑↑↑

 Taxes based on current market value.
-As home prices rose in the 1970s, tax bills skyrocketed — some homeowners saw 50–100% increases in a single year, forcing long-term residents out of homes they’d owned for decades.
+As home prices rose in the 1970s, tax bills skyrocketed — forcing long-term residents out of homes they’d owned for decades.

 After Prop 13 (1978–Present)